Last reviewed 1 July 2021

 The furlough grant

 Up until the end of June 2020, all furloughed staff were not permitted to conduct any work for their employer or an associated organisation.
 If they met this eligibility, employers could claim 80% of their wage costs to a cap of £2500 per month, alongside their National Insurance and employer pension contributions.
 This changed on 1 July 2020, with furloughed staff able to return to work part time if requested by their employer and the Government providing funding for the hours in which they did not work — known as “flexible furlough”.
-This is to remain an option until the scheme ends in September 2021, meaning furloughed staff can continue to be flexibly furloughed and the Government will provide a portion of their wages for the time they do not work.
+This is to remain an option until the scheme ends in September 2021, meaning furloughed staff can continue to be flexibly furloughed and the Government will fund a portion of their wages for the time they do not work.

 From 1 August 2020, funding for the scheme started to change.
 While the Government still funded 80% of employee wages for the time they did not work, employers were required to pay the employer's National Insurance and pension contributions of furloughed workers' wage costs in relation to the hours that the worker did not work.
 Employers have continued to pay these costs since then, and will continue to do so until the end of the scheme.

 As part of the Spring Budget, the Chancellor confirmed on 3 March 2021 that the scheme would be extended to the end of September 2021.
-From July 2021, the Government will provide 70% of wages, meaning employers will be asked to top up the remaining 10% so that furloughed employees still get 80%.
-In August and September, the Government will provide 60%, meaning employers will need to top up the remaining 20%.
+From 1 July 2021, the Government will fund 70% of wages, meaning employers will be asked to top up the remaining 10% so that furloughed employees still get 80%.
+In August and September 2021, the Government will fund 60%, meaning employers will need to top up the remaining 20%.
 This is similar to the approach taken by the Government last year, where between August and October 2020 they gradually started reducing their contributions with the aim of ending the scheme completely on 31 October 2020.
 Although this was later changed when the scheme was extended on that date, they are once again seeking to wind down the scheme gradually this year as coronavirus restrictions are lifted across Britain, hopefully for the final time.

 In this time, employers should ensure that they are making accurate claims from the scheme in order to avoid furlough fraud.
 Furlough fraud is a term used when employers overclaim grant payments under the scheme by either receiving money they are not entitled to from the start or after a change has occurred (eg an employee who is being claimed for is no longer part of the business).

 For periods starting on or after 1 May 2021, employers can claim for employees who were employed on 2 March 2021, as long as they have made a PAYE Real Time Information (RTI) submission to HMRC between 20 March 2020 and 2 March 2021, notifying a payment of earnings for that employee.
-Employers do not need to have previously claimed for an employee before the 2 March 2021 to claim for periods from starting on or after 1 May 2021.
+Employers do not need to have previously claimed for an employee before the 2 March 2021 to claim for periods starting on or after 1 May 2021.

 Furlough and redundancy pay